raspigam/press-kit/README.md

 - Collect or author education content and lesson plans *(Gambia and Netherlands)* IN PROGRESS
 - Start initial courses to build knowledge momentum *(Gambia)* DONE
 - Investigate funding options for the pilot/showcase lab; how should we collect donations, can we join a program or project? *(Netherlands and Gambia)* DONE
-- Find the best internet provider and plan for the Sanyang area (current connectivity of the Computer Lab is quite unreliable) *(Gambia)* IN POGRESS
+- Find the best internet provider and plan for the Sanyang area (current connectivity of the Computer Lab is quite unreliable) *(Gambia)* IN PROGRESS
 - Find prospective partner schools for exchange and collaboration *(Netherlands)* STARTING
 - Investigate cost-reduction opportunities (e.g. recycle screens/tv sets available, investigate minimal UPS setup, some cables are cheaper in EU, some in The Gambia) *(Gambia and Netherlands)* DONE FIRST ITERATION
 - Prepare project proposal to authorities *(Gambia and Netherlands)* IN PROGRESS